soyoahn/soyoahn.github.io/now.md

 - Ups mostly!

 ## Personal
-- Reading Legacy of Orïsha series by Tomi Adeyemi
+- Reading Against the Machine by Paul Kingsnorth as my commute audiobook read
+- Reading The Last House on Needless Street by Catriona Ward for work bookclub.
+It's spooky!
-- Reading 🩻 Harrow the Ninth (#2 The Locked Tomb) by Tamsyn Muir
+- Paused reading 🩻 Harrow the Ninth (#2 The Locked Tomb) by Tamsyn Muir -- saving for the holidays
-- Paused reading Parable of the Talents (#2 Earthseed) by Octavia Butler
+- Paused reading Parable of the Talents (#2 Earthseed) by Octavia Butler -- saving for when I have more capacity for depression
 - Still in L.A.
 - Trying to do fulfilling personal projects--trying to gain some kind of identity outside of work
 - Learning some American Sign Language with the Lingvano app